Agile vs Waterfall: the Difference Between Methodologies

 The way of document management is one more distinction between Agile and Waterfall methodology.
 Usually, Agile teams do not have any documents at all.
 There is no need for documents because the customer can see the progress of work at any time he wants.

 The different way of teamwork is what we see first when we compare and contrast Agile and Waterfall.
 There is no strict structure in the Agile teams.
 All their members are interchangeable, so the work goes faster.
 There is also no need for project managers because the projects are managed by the whole team.

-If we try to define the main factors at the Agile vs. Waterfall distinction, we will see that the Agile approach is aimed at faster implementation of any project.
-The work of Agile teams is subdivided into 2 – 4 week long sprints, and the customer can see its intermediate result at the end of any of them.
+Agile approach is aimed at faster implementation of any project.
+The work of Agile teams is subdivided into 2 – 4 week-long sprints and the customer can see its intermediate result at the end of any of them.